drone/docs/content/usage/examples/postgres.md

     image: postgres
 ```

-If you are still unable to connect to the Postgres container, please make sure you using container name as the address.
+If you are still unable to connect to the Postgres container, please make sure you are using the service name as the hostname.

 ```diff
 - psql -U root -d test -h 127.0.0.1:5432